-For the duration of the orientation, FLTAs will stay in College House TBA, one of the student residence halls on campus.
+For the duration of the orientation, FLTAs will stay in Harrison College House, one of the student residence halls on campus.
 Penn’s high-rise residence halls welcome guests to apartment-style living with breathtaking views of the city in attractive accommodations offering wall-to-wall carpeting, air conditioning, private bathrooms and many with kitchens.

 Two to four FLTAs of the same gender will be assigned to a suite.
 Be aware that bedroom doors inside the suites do not have locks.
 Therefore, you may want to secure your valuables inside your luggage with luggage locks.